-If the problem is not taken care of on a timely basis, it may result in the increase of carbon dioxide levels in the blood causing irreversible damage to the baby.
+If the problem is not taken care of on a timely basis, it may result in an increase of carbon dioxide levels in the blood, causing irreversible damage to the baby.

-In order to diagnose the condition, doctors might suggest the performance of lab tests to rule out the presence of other infections which could cause breathing problems.
+In order to diagnose the condition, the doctor might suggest the performance of lab tests to rule out the presence of other infections which could cause breathing problems.
 The doctor may make the following assessments and suggest the following tests in order to diagnose the condition:

 - Appearance, colour and breathing patterns of the baby to identify any deviations from normal body condition at birth.

-- X-ray of the chest to check the condition of lungs.
+- X-ray of the chest to check the condition of the baby’s lungs.

-Neonatal RDS can lead to complications which can be fatal and have a long-lasting impact on the normal growth of the baby.
+Neonatal Respiratory Distress Syndrome can lead to complications that can be fatal and have a long-lasting impact on the normal growth of the baby.
 In certain cases, the condition can also be life-threatening if not attended to.
 Other complications which may result from the condition include:

 - Blood infection

 - Improper mental growth leading to mental retardation